The last time Tola Vintage had a kilo sale I was devastated at not being able to go.

 I will wear this with blue or black jeans.

 As well as the vintage, there were also pop-up stores from Sick Studs, Magne jewellery and others.
-I’d ran out of money by that time which was probably just as well!
-The only thing that disappointed me was I didn’t see any accessories.
-I love vintage bags and belts and would’ve liked to see a selection.
+I’d run out of money by that time which was probably just as well!

 Leave me a comment and let me know if you like vintage kilo sales.